Cheltenham: Bookmaker offers & tips

 We also have the latest market movers and a Premium Price Boost, which is available only to readers of sportinglife.com.

-Sky Bet are offering MONEY BACK AS CASH if your selection loses in the 1.30.
+Sky Bet are offering MONEY BACK AS CASH if your selection finishes 2nd, 3rd, 4th or 5th in the 1.30.
 This offer is for your first bet on the race and is capped at £10.
 It reflects the win part of each-way bets and win singles, and free bets are excluded.

-How to use this offer: This is the most straightforward offer you'll see and the best option is probably to back the horse you fancy, and if it loses, you'll get up to £10 returned.
-Some might take the opportunity to have a more speculative bet in the hope of boosting their Cheltenham kitty, knowing that they can do so risk-free, but there's nothing like a winner to start the Festival so our vote goes to CONSTITUTION HILL.
+How to use this offer: Slightly different to the opening day offer and you have to take on the hotpot Sir Gerhard too.
+He'll be odds-on so let's find something that will hit the frame - and potentially beat him if he doesn't see out the trip.
+Journey With Me is unbeaten and an exciting prospect but preference is for THREE STRIPE LIFE who chased home Sir Gerhard at the Dublin Racing Festival.
+He's crying out for this step up in trip.

 Sky Bet are paying 5 PLACES INSTEAD OF 3 in the 4.10.